 Once your eyeshadow aesthetic is complete, grab a dramatic black liquid eyeliner, such as Rimmel’s Exaggerate Liquid Eyeliner*.
 Next, draw a smooth, thick line directly above your upper lashes from the inner corner to the outer corner of your eye.

 And make sure you flick out the ends at a 40-degree angle to create a feminine, feline look.

 In terms of your lashes and brows, the trick is to make them prominent as possible.
 You can do this by using a ton of black, volumising mascara on your upper and lower lashes.

-I personally love TooFaced Better Than Sex Waterproof Mascara, because it looks like I’m wearing false eyelashes even when I’m not.
+I love TooFaced Better Than Sex Waterproof Mascara* because it looks like I’m wearing false eyelashes even when I’m not.

 Once all these steps are complete, your eyes are sure to WOW on your Insta photos.
-I mean, just let the likes speak for themselves.
+Just let the likes speak for themselves.

 The fifth and final step is to get lippy with your going out makeup.

 Did you know that bold lips reigned supreme at AW18 designer shows such as Alexander McQueen and Rochas?
 That’s why, if you want to up the ante for your party setting, you should adhere to this trend.

 Whether you go classic red or something more obscure like a dark purple, be sure to experiment with various colours to find out what works best for your skin tone.